Dmfama20/docker_moodle_minimal/README.md

 This deployment is **NOT** intended for a production environment.
 It is an reference implementation aimed at Moodle testers.

-## You will finde some documentation here soon, please be patient
+## Some documentation will follow soon, please be patient